 My skin for instance has a yellow undertone.
 A friend of mine, who has a completely different skin color to me, has the same skin tone.
-We look best in yellow, orange, warm reds and pink.
+We look best in yellow, orange and coral-pink.
 Blue, purple, and cool greens do not suit.

 I’ve learned recently that accessories really transform an outfit.
 Rather than going too crazy with an outfit you can jazz up the simplest pieces with statement jewelry or an awesome hat.

 Flowers or some kind of prop also count as accessories!
 I love seeing florals being incorporated into a photo session.
 It doesn’t have to be a wedding!

 As for props the sky is the limit!

-Looks great on camera.
-Whether you want to contrast different textures or just introduce interesting textures to the shoot, I highly recommend this.
+Whether you want to contrast textures or just introduce interesting textures to the shoot, I highly recommend this.

 Some specific examples:

 - Velvet is gorgeous on camera.
 Looks incredibly luxurious!